 A sitemap is a way to tell Google about the pages on your site that it might not otherwise be able to discover on its own.
 Google uses robots, or web crawlers, to scan the content of sites to index the information for use in its search results.
-Sitemaps that have been submitted to Google can make this process easier and can certainly help Google find pages that may not necessarily be linked to your homepage.
+Without a submitted sitemap, Google may only find a portion of your site, depending on your internal linking structure, and it may not find things for some time.
+Sitemaps that have been submitted to Google can make this process easier and can help Google crawl your site more effectively.

 How to Submit a Sitemap to Google